what we do.

 pay what you Can.

-Our Pay What You Can (PWYC) service model for food recipients embodies our commitment to providing food access with dignity.
-Research studies show that humans express their most basic needs through purchases or exchange of value.
+Our Pay What You Can (PWYC) model shows our commitment to providing food access with dignity.
+Research reveals that humans express their basic needs through purchases or the exchange of value.

 "The vast majority of those we serve would rather buy their own food."